cranksters/playdate-reverse-engineering/usb/usb.md

 ### `buttons`

-Begins button-testing mode causes the device to begin continually writing the current control state to USB out, at approximately 50 times per second.
+Begins button-testing mode causes the device to begin continually writing the current control state to USB bulk in, at approximately 50 times per second.
 This can be stopped by sending a newline to the device.

 Each new state will be written as a single line with the following structure: